 Case planning refers to the process of using the information obtained from the investigation and assessment to identify, arrange, and coordinate protective services in order to reduce the client's risk and improve safety.
-Unless it has been determined that the client does not have a sufficient understanding or capacity to make responsible decisions, services may only be implemented with the client's consent.
-(See the Involuntary Case Planning and Alternative Decision Makers section below for more details when the client does not have sufficient understanding or capacity.)
+Unless it has been determined that the client does not have a sufficient understanding or capacity to make responsible decisions, services may only be implemented with the client's consent (see the Involuntary Case Planning and Alternative Decision Makers section below for more details when the client does not have sufficient understanding or capacity).
 APS caseworkers strive to involve clients in the case planning whenever possible, in keeping with the APS principals of consent, self-determination, and least restrictive intervention.
-The Administration for Community Living (2016) also recommends involving the client when case planning, utilizing a person-centered approach (self-determination).
+The ACL (2020) also recommends involving the client when case planning, utilizing a person-centered approach (self-determination).
 APS will attempt to identify and implement services that will allow clients to remain safely in their home, if that is their wish.
 However, a move to a family member's home, an assisted living residence, or a nursing home may be the best option if the client's level of care is so great that safety cannot be maintained by in-home services.
 But, unless the client has been determined to lack capacity by the Court, the client may refuse some or all services.
 As a result, APS caseworkers will attempt to identify additional alternative services that the client may be more open to implementing.

-The most common types of services implemented were in-home/community services (25%), medical needs/insurance (21%), housing (18%), and legal (14%).
+The most common types of services implemented were medical needs/insurance (24%), inhome/community services (23%), housing (17%), and legal services (15%).

-In-home/community services include items such as home health care, homemaker services, and transportation.
 Medical needs/insurance services include things like doctor visits, dental care, medications, and insurance applications.
+Inhome/community services include items such as home health care, homemaker services, and transportation.
 Housing services are comprised of subsidized housing applications, rent counseling, and assisting clients in moving to appropriate housing (e.g., assisted living), etc. Legal services involve resources like attorney consultations, requests for legal documents (i.e., ID, birth certificates, etc.), and legal authority designation.
 Common financial services include application for public assistance programs, financial counseling, and setting up auto-pay for bills.